I'm Bored, Let's Go...

 Whiskey Fig Martini

-Whiskey (or bourbon) and Fig MartiniI saw a recipe recently for maple roasted figs from The Roasted Root.
-Her pictures were so beautiful and the first thought that came to mind was to make them into a martini!
-I roasted the figs with maple syrup as directed in the recipe and added some thyme from my miniature herb garden on the patio (read: small pot).
-I thought about muddling the figs for the cocktail but I really don’t like a lot of pulp in my drinks so I decided to puree them instead.
+Whiskey (or bourbon) and Fig MartiniI saw a recipe recently for maple roasted figs and the first thought that came to mind was to make them into a martini!
+I roasted the figs with maple syrup and added some thyme.
+I thought about muddling the figs for the cocktail but I really don’t like a lot of pulp in my drinks so I pureed them instead.
 Whiskey (or bourbon) seemed to be the perfect spirit to use with figs so I went with that.

 Whiskey Fig MartiniTo finish the Whiskey Fig Martini, I double strained it, just to make sure I wasn’t getting little fig seeds stuck in my teeth!
 The maple roasted figs were lovely in this cocktail and, unless you’re making a lot of cocktails, there’s enough leftover fig puree to spread on some bread with goat cheese for a delightful appetizer to accompany your cocktail!